 I received a consumer question from someone who had bought a white goods appliance and it had only lasted 4 years.
 It was an expensive hob, but my advice is relevant to any white goods appliance.

-Q: I purchased a NEFF induction hob 4 years ago for £820.
-Now 2 rings do not work, and the Neff engineer says that the cost of repair would be £600+ so says it is not worth repairing and we have to buy a new one.
+The customer had purchased a NEFF induction hob 4 years ago for £820.
+He now found that 2 rings had gone faulty.
+A Neff engineer said that the cost of repair would be £600+ which rendered the appliance beyond economic repair.

-I think you have a strong case for arguing that the hob has not lasted a reasonable time.
-However, unless Neff want to try and restore your confidence in their appliances you will need to make your case to the retailer you bought it from under the Sale of Goods Act and if necessary threaten to take them to the small claims court.
+I told the customer that I think there is a strong case for arguing that the hob has not lasted a reasonable time.
+However, unless Neff want to try and restore his confidence in their appliances by repairing it at a reasonable price he will need to take his case to the retailer where bought it from under the Consumer Rights Act 2015.
+And if necessary, threaten to take them to the small claims court.

 Sadly though, in reality, the retailer is likely to dismiss any claims for compensation or replacement, at least at first.
 But at a cost of £820 you should expect a lot longer than 4 years, and I’d be very surprised if a small claims court judge felt any differently.
 Bear in mind that a retailer does have the right to knock off a certain percentage to take account of how many years of use you have had from the appliance.
 This adds more complexity because you have to agree how long it should have been expected to last.